karima-elhachimi/euri-exercises/topics/intro/system-setup/win/system-setup-win-dev.md

 - The icon can be obtained here: [git-bash_32px.ico](https://raw.githubusercontent.com/yanglr/WindowsDevTools/master/awosomeTerminal/icons/git-bash_32px.ico)
 You can add icons for Tab to this location: `%LOCALAPPDATA%\packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState`.
 Put 32x32 PNG/icons in this folder, and then in profile.json you can reference the image resource with the path starting with `ms-appdata:// .` Test git bash works well in Windows Terminal

+- After saving of the settings, restart the Windows Terminal (Preview)

 If you want to use Powershell, you should enable your PowerShell to execute scripts.